The challenges you face when first opening a small business often come as a surprise. It’s a learning process, and you grow stronger with every move.

 Arguably one of the toughest parts of running a business is managing the people who are supposed to help you succeed.
 From finding great employees to training and retaining, then figuring out the basics of payroll, it’s a lot to add to your plate.
 Payroll is also a huge expense that could cause even more headaches if not done right.

-Here we break down the basics of payroll and everything you need to know to succeed in this realm of your business.
+That’s where Payroll and HR Software comes in.
+But before we get to that, let’s break down the basics of payroll and everything you need to know to succeed in this realm of your business.

 What is payroll?